acconeer/acconeer-python-exploration/docs/gui/index.rst

 Working with the GUI
 ====================
-Acconeer offers a comprehensive GUI for the Python Exploration Tool to work with our sensors.
+Acconeer offers a comprehensive GUI for the Acconeer Exploration Tool to work with our sensors.
 The tool is meant as a companion throughout your project; it should help you getting started quickly with testing and evaluating our sensor for your use-case, but also support you in finding the optimal sensor settings and fine-tuning the data processing for your final product implementation.

-The general work-flow with the Python Exploration Tool GUI is described in the following:
+The general work-flow with the Exploration Tool GUI is described in the following:

 .. figure:: /_static/gui/work_flow.png